(Pocket-lint) - Samsung has two versions of the Samsung Galaxy Note - the Galaxy Note 20 Ultra and the regular Galaxy Note.

 When it comes to the core hardware, we return to some sort of parity between the two Note models.
 Both are powered either by the Qualcomm Snapdragon 865 Plus or the Exynos 990, using Qualcomm in some regions and Exynos in others as we've previously seen from Samsung.

 The Ultra comes with 8GB of RAM in the LTE model and 12GB RAM in the 5G model, while the Note 20 sticks to 8GB in both, reinforcing a different positioning of these phones.
 Storage options differ depending on LTE or 5G too.

 The Note 20 LTE comes in one model with 256GB storage, while the 5G model is offered in 128GB and 256GB options, all region dependant.
 The Note 20 Ultra comes in 128GB, 256GB and 512GB storage options in the 5G model and 256GB and 512GB storage options in the LTE model, again region dependant.
-Only the Ultra offers microSD support for storage expansion, like the Note 10+ did.
+Only the Ultra offers microSD support for storage expansion.

-When it comes to batteries, the Note 20 Ultra has a 4500mAh capacity while the Note 20 has a 4300mAh capacity, so the smaller Note 20 gets better stamina than the Ultra, because of lower hardware demands on the battery.
+When it comes to batteries, the Note 20 Ultra has a 4500mAh capacity while the Note 20 has a 4300mAh capacity.
+There's not a huge difference here, but with a smaller display, the Note 20 isn't really disadvantaged in the battery department.

 - Note 20 Ultra